Be the first to know

 However, not everything can (or should) transition entirely to asynchronous communication.
-Especially in technical hiring, you need a balance between the two to make the best decisions.
+Especially in technical remote recruiting, you need a balance between the two to make the best decisions.

-Ps. we’ve just released a guide to remote-first hiring, download it here.
+Ps. we’ve just released a guide to remote hiring, download it here.

 The Asynchronous Side of Remote Hiring

-If you’re trying to take advantage of the benefits of asynchronous communication, there are two main aspects of remote hiring to focus on—sourcing and assessment.
+If you’re trying to take advantage of the benefits of asynchronous communication, there are two main aspects of remote hiring to focus on—talent sourcing and coding assessments.

-When you’re just starting to source candidates for a job opening, it may seem obvious that a real-time communication channel isn’t the best approach.
+When you’re just starting talent sourcing candidates for a job opening, it may seem obvious that a real-time communication channel isn’t the best approach.
 Instead, you’d take the traditional path of writing up a job description and posting it across any and all relevant listing sites.
-But that’s not the only way to use asynchronous communication to source candidates.
-We built CodeChallenges to help technical teams deliver more unique candidate experiences in the sourcing stage.
+But that’s not the only way to use asynchronous communication when talent sourcing candidates.
+We built CodeChallenges to help technical teams deliver more unique candidate experiences in the talent sourcing stage.

 CodeChallenges enables you to run online campaigns to source new technical talent.
 Rather than waiting for applications to roll in and decide who to contact for phone and video calls, CodeChallenges gives you a unique way to attract ideal candidates whether they’re actively searching for a job or passively evaluating options.
 This asynchronous exercise puts your brand front-and-center for top technical talent that you can then choose to engage when positions open up.